Editorial Standards

 1. Confirm what the IRS asked for

-3. Prep clean, verifiable files
+3. Prep clean, verifiable supporting documents

 4. Double check CE and PTIN before you hit submit